Rapport: how to feel at ease with people

 Rapport can be 'jump-started'

-The NLP methods enable us to speed up or jump-start the rapport creation process.
-So instead of waiting and hoping for it to occur naturally we ‘jump-start’ the process using NLP methods developed from studying how rapport occurs naturally.
+We have NLP methods to speed up or jump-start this 'getting into rapport' process.
+So instead of waiting and hoping for it to occur naturally we can 'jump-start' the process using NLP methods developed from studying how rapport occurs naturally.

 However it is important to remember that the methods do not replace the need for the mutual respect and recognition that that naturally evolves when people get into rapport with one another.
 Without these qualities the rapport will be short-lived.